Comprehensive Economic and Trade Agreement (CETA)

-- removing 99% of customs duties & many other obstacles for business
+- It will do this by removing 99% of customs duties & many other obstacles for business

 The Comprehensive Economic and Trade Agreement (CETA) is a freshly negotiated EU-Canada treaty.
 Once applied, it will offer EU firms more and better business opportunities in Canada and support jobs in Europe.

-CETA will tackle a whole range of issues to make business with Canada easier.
-It will remove customs duties, end limitations in access to public contracts, open-up services' market, offer predictable conditions for investors and, last but not least, help prevent illegal copying of EU innovations and traditional products.
+It will remove customs duties, end restrictions on access to public contracts, open-up the services market, offer predictable conditions for investors and help prevent illegal copying of EU innovations and traditional products.

-The agreement contains also all the guarantees to make sure that the economic gains do not come on expense of democracy, environment or consumers' health and safety.
-The trade negotiating mandate was made public in December 2015
+The agreement will fully uphold Europe's standards in areas such as food safety and worker's rights.
+It also contains all the guarantees to make sure that the economic gains do not come at the expense of democracy, the environment or consumers' health and safety.
+The Commission made public its trade negotiating mandate in December 2015

-Following the political break-through of October 2013, negotiators have now finished the negotiations on the EU-Canada Comprehensive Economic and Trade Agreement (CETA) in August 2014.
+Negotiators finished the negotiations on (CETA) in August 2014.
 In this section we present the complete outcome of the negotiations.